 Tempest’s Arborist Service prune to the Australian Tree Pruning Standards AS4373-2007 Pruning of Amenity Trees.
 Trees are a considerable investment, adding to the value of your home.
 This means it’s important to look after them and keep them looking their best, ensuring long life and promoting good health for the tree.
 To reduce the need for tree pruning, it is best to consider a tree’s natural form.
 Pruning trees allows light and air to penetrate to lower branches, enhancing growth.
 We can also make your tree stronger, by eliminating dead, diseased, damaged and structural flaws, and will reduce the likelihood of damage during severe weather.
 Large trees can be carefully pruned to clear the vegetation away from power lines and other structures.
-Larger significant trees may require an Arborist Report to be submitted to the council for approval to prune more the 30% – See Arborist Reports There are a wide variety of tree pruning options available which when we attend your property for a free consultation, we are happy to explain our recommendations for your tree at question, some pruning options are explained in detail below:
+Larger significant trees may require an Arborist Report to be submitted to the council for approval to prune more than 30% – See Arborist Reports There are a wide variety of tree pruning options available which when we attend your property for a free consultation, we are happy to explain our recommendations for your tree at question, some pruning options are explained in detail below:

 FORMATIVE PRUNING – The aim of formative tree pruning is to generally enhance younger tree’s form and improve their structure, it can also be to reduce the development of structural weaknesses and to decrease intrusion on buildings and/or other objects as they grow.

 REMEDIAL (RESTORATIVE) PRUNING – This type of tree pruning is only carried out on a tree which has lost its natural form and structure.
 The purpose of this pruning is to prolong the life expectancy of the tree and to reduce any potential hazard.
 This type of pruning removes damaged or diseased branches

 DEADWOOD REMOVAL – Dead wooding is the removal of dead branches within the crown of the tree.